Hardware startup challenge · Physical AI · Submissions open

 01 · Grand prize

-Tour the world's hardware capital with the Fountain crew.
+Tour the world's hardware capital with the FOUNTAIN crew.
+Flights, lodging, and on-the-ground tours covered.*

 02 · Runner-up